GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/rtti.rst

 .. |function-rtti-program_for_each_registered_module| replace:: Iterates through all registered modules of the Daslang runtime.

+.. |function-rtti-module_for_each_dependency| replace:: Iterates through each dependency of the module.

 .. |function-rtti-rtti_builtin_structure_for_each_annotation| replace:: Iterates through each annotation for the `Structure` object.

 .. |function-rtti-set_file_source| replace:: Sets source for the specified file in the `FileAccess` object.